Forgiveness for Couples

 Couples, married partners and families are under significant stress as a result of narcissism (selfishness) and excessive anger in the home and in the culture.
 Excessive anger is one of the major reasons for marital conflict, marital separations and divorce and for conflicts in parent-child, sibling, and in-law relationships.
 The regular use of forgiveness and other virtues by spouses can resolve angry feelings, thereby protecting and strengthening marital and family relationships.

-All the checklists above were developed by The Institute for Marital Healing at Comprehensive Counseling Services which has worked with several thousand couples since 1976.
+All the resources described above were developed by The Institute for Marital Healing which has worked with several thousand couples since 1976.
 Established by Dr. Richard Fitzgibbons, the Institute employs a time-tested approach to marital therapy that recognizes the importance of both science and faith in the process of marital healing through a combination of online resources, educational programs and publications.

 If you’re really serious about forgiveness in the couples relationship, we encourage you to follow the path to forgiveness that Dr. Enright outlines in his book Forgiveness is a Choice: A Step-by-Step Process for Resolving Anger and Restoring Hope.

 Here are some simple tips to keep your love for life: How to Save Your Marriage includes five steps every couple should take before throwing in the towel.
 One of the most effective tools--especially in emotionally charged, high conflict divorces--is forgiveness.
 Forgiveness may seem like the last thing you'd want to consider when you are upset with your ex-spouse, but here are Seven Reasons to Forgive Your Ex by attorney-mediator Eileen Barker.
 For a true example of forgiving the one you love, read this amazing story: After Near-Fatal Shooting, Woman Forgives Husband Who Hired Hitman to Kill Her.